-How Can We Compare Trees?
+How Do We Compare Trees?

 Our Winner Is…

 We like abundant tasty fruit from shady, low maintenance trees.
 Our favourite is the Mulberry (it is a shrub in cool climates).
 The branches are pliable and strong weaving material.
 In spring, we use the branches as barriers to stop the chicken digging up our seedlings.
-We also make hiding places for the chickens to escape dogs or foxes during the day.
+We also make hiding places for the chickens to escape from dogs or foxes during the day.
 It apparently has edible leaves, (although we haven’t been hungry enough yet to taste them).
 They make good fodder for poultry and cattle.
 The timber is useful and we use mulberry as fuel in our winter fires.
 The Mulberry tree is very tough.
 It can be coppiced or pollarded and happily conforms to the shape you desire.
 It is self-propagating in a mulched garden and forgiving of most vandal attacks in a city-scape.

 A Yummy By-Product